google-deepmind/mujoco/doc/computation/index.rst

   systems with contact.
 Contact events have high `Lyapunov exponents
   <https://en.wikipedia.org/wiki/Lyapunov_exponent>`__; this is a property of any rigid-body simulator (and indeed of
   `real-world physics <https://en.wikipedia.org/wiki/Roulette>`__) and is not MuJoCo-specific.
-- Exact reproducibillity is only guaranteed within a **single version**.
+- Exact reproducibility is only guaranteed within a **single version**, on the **same architecture**.
 Small numerical differences are quite common between versioned releases, for example due to code optimizations.
-This means that when saving an initial state and an open-loop control sequence, the resulting rolled-out trajectory will be identical within the same version but will likely be different between MuJoCo versions.
+This means that when saving an initial state and an open-loop control sequence, the resulting rolled-out trajectory will be identical within the same version, but will likely be different between MuJoCo versions or different operating systems.

 .. _derivatives: